Trading Standards Solicitors

 • Gathering evidence: If the situation warrants investigation, Trading Standards officers will start to gather evidence.
 This may involve interviewing witnesses, collecting documents, and conducting surveillance if necessary.
 Officers may also interview the business owner or employees to obtain their side of the story and request documentation related to any alleged violations.

 • Inspection: In some cases, officers may conduct on-site inspections of the business premises to assess compliance with specific regulations.
 This can include checking product labelling, pricing, and safety standards.
 It is vital to seek expert legal advice at this stage if you have not already, as Trading Standards officers are bound by specific rules governing their ability to collect evidence.
-If they make mistakes or break the law in collecting evidence, this can exclude evidence from being used in court and may form the basis of a defence.
+If they make mistakes or break the law, the evidence they have collected may be excluded from use in court and may form the basis of a defence.

 • Enforcement action: Based on analysis of the evidence and the strength of the case they have built, Trading Standards officers will decide whether to take formal enforcement action.
-This could involve issuing warnings, fines, or prosecution, depending on the severity of the violations.
-A solicitor can offer specialist advice throughout the court process and mount the strongest possible defence if you are subject to a Trading Standards Prosecution.
+This could involve issuing a formal warning, fine, or prosecution, depending on the severity of the violations.
+A JMW solicitor can offer specialist advice throughout the court process and mount the strongest possible defence if you are subject to a Trading Standards prosecution.

 • Appeal: Businesses often have the right to appeal any enforcement actions or penalties imposed against them.
 Your solicitor can advise you on whether this is feasible and the likelihood of success in challenging a ruling that has been made against you.